raffriff42/OneLocale/docs/reference/translator-notes.md

 ---

 Questions?
-Open an issue on the GitHub repo – we’re friendly
+Open an issue on the GitHub repo – we’re friendly.

 ### The 2025 way

-:point_right: Just paste the entire .lang file into Grok / Claude / ChatGPT and say:
+👉 Just give the entire .lang file into Grok / Claude / ChatGPT and say:
 “Translate this AutoHotkey OneLocale language file to German.
-Follow the rules in the comments exactly.
-Never touch keys or %variables%.”
-Maybe attach a copy of these notes.
+Never touch keys or %variables%” - and attach a copy of these Notes.

-They’ll give you a perfect file in seconds — then you only skim for tone.
+A good AI will give you a near-perfect file in seconds.
+You only skim for tone.

-(Yes, this is how most new translations will happen from now on.) :smile:
+(Yes, this is how most new translations will happen from now on.) 😀

 – the OneLocale team (and Grok says hi)